btmartin721/ClineHelpR/README.md

 These functions serve to run INTROGRESS (Gompert and Buerkle, 2010), then correlate the genomic clines with latitude, longitude, and any environmental variables you want.
 To do this, you need a file with sample coordinates (see format below) and input raster layers.
 There can be multiple raster layers (e.g., the 19 BioClim layers from https://worldclim.org), and ClinePlotR will correlate each one with the INTROGRESS variables.

-The general workflow for the INTROGRESS functionality is:

 We can get a bunch of raster layers and determine which are the most important as determined by species distribtution modeling.
 This info can then be used to correlate significant INTROGRESS loci (see below) with the most important environmental features, plus latitude and longitude.
 We will use a wrapper package called ENMeval (Muscarella et al., 2014) to run MAXENT for the species distribution modeling.
 See the [ENMeval package](https://cran.r-project.org/web/packages/ENMeval/index.html) from CRAN.
 You will need the maxent.jar file to be placed in dismo's java directory, which should be where R installed your dismo package.
 E.g., mine was placed here, where my dismo R package is installed:

 ```"C:/Users/btm/Documents/R/win-library/3.6/dismo/java/maxent.jar"```